Golden Fried Eggplants

 • Paper towels

-• To prepare the golden fried eggplants, start by cutting the eggplants into slices about 1/8 inch thick (1).
-If you want a crispier and drier fry, you can salt them and let them drain for about half an hour, using the method explained here.
-Crack the eggs into a bowl and season them with salt and pepper (2).
+• To prepare golden fried eggplants, start by slicing the eggplants into about 1/8 inch thick slices (1).
+If you like, for a crisper and drier fry, you can salt them and let them purge for about half an hour using the method explained here.
+Crack the eggs into a bowl and season with salt and pepper (2).
 Beat them vigorously with a fork (3).

 golden fried eggplants with flour and egg recipe sliced eggplants golden and crispy the chicco di mais 1 slice eggplants

-• Pour plenty of oil into a non-stick pan and place it on the stove.
-As it reaches the optimal temperature – around 340-355°F if you have a kitchen thermometer – pour the flour into a small bowl and coat the eggplant slices on both sides (4).
-Then dip them one by one in the egg (5) and drain off the excess egg, using frying tongs (6).
+• Pour plenty of oil into a non-stick pan and put it on the heat.
+While it reaches the optimal temperature – around 340°F-356°F if you have a kitchen thermometer – pour the flour into a small bowl and dip the eggplant slices covering them on both sides (4).
+Then dip them one by one in the egg (5) and drain the excess egg with the help of tongs for frying (6).

 golden fried eggplants with flour and egg recipe sliced eggplants golden and crispy the chicco di mais 2 flour and dip in egg

-• Then, immerse them in the hot oil, a few pieces at a time so as not to lower the oil temperature too much (7).
-Let them fry for about 3 minutes, turning them halfway through (8).
-When they are golden, drain them and let them dry on some paper towels, lightly salting them on the surface (9).
+• Then dip them in the hot oil, a few pieces at a time so as not to lower the oil temperature too much (7).
+Let them fry for about 3 minutes, turning them halfway through cooking (8).
+When they are golden, drain them and let them dry on a few sheets of paper towels, lightly salting the surface (9).

 golden fried eggplants with flour and egg recipe sliced eggplants golden and crispy the chicco di mais 3 fry

 • Serve the golden fried eggplants while they are still hot.
-They can serve as an appetizer, side dish, or even a main course due to the presence of the egg.
+They can be an appetizer, a side dish, or even a main course due to the presence of the egg.

 v_ golden fried eggplants with flour and egg recipe sliced eggplants golden and crispy the chicco di mais